jtmoon79/super-speedy-syslog-searcher/README.md

 - `rust` _minimal_ or more
 - `gcc` (which should install `cc`, `libc`, and `libc-headers`)

-Building on Windows requires _Visual Studio Code_. [`rustup-init.exe`] will
+Building on Windows requires _Visual Studio_.
-install the necessary tools.
+[`rustup-init.exe`] will help install the necessary tools.

 From the git cloned project directory run `cargo build`.